Author: James Lowder

 There’s also a heavy undercurrent of racism in this novel, both explicit and implicit.
 One Cormyrian volunteer protests that he’s “not in this to help witches or foreigners” when told that they’d be travelling to Thesk and Rashemen, the dalesmen refuse to fight under Cormyrian commanders, and everyone seems to buy into the stereotype of Sembians as money-grubbing jerks.
 And then there’s the intra-alliance conflict between the dwarves and the orcs, which is handled in a surprisingly nuanced way.
 The orcs are genuinely awful: filthy, savage, casually violent, and amoral.
 But they’re loyal, effective, and clever — clever enough to trick even Azoun, in the end.
 Everyone treats them like shit, they expect that kind of treatment, and if they weren’t so unpleasant it would be easy to feel sorry for them.
 But the dwarves are awful in their own way, too.
 They’re initially presented as honourable, disciplined, and extraordinarily capable fighters.
 But the more you see of them — and especially the more you see them interact with the orcs — the more you realize that they’re inflexible, proud, and incredibly racist, to the point where even Alusair, their closest ally, gets cold feet about working with them.
 In fact, there’s no ethnic group in the Alliance that’s presented as entirely good.
 You’ve got the arrogant Cormyrian nobles, the brutish Cormyrian soldier who gets hanged, the insubordinate and abrasive dalesman general, the Sembian first mate on the Sarnath, the jerkass dwarves, the orcs… every group is a mixture of both good and bad people.
 It’s a remarkably mature and realistic approach to this sort of story, which could easily have slipped into a tedious “good Alliance versus evil barbarians” narrative.

-There’s a great little moment halfway through where the king and his historian are paging through a book of an early western explorer’s account of the Tuigan, trying to figure out how much of it is true and how much of it is just racist garbage.
+There’s a great little moment halfway through where the king and his historian are paging through an early western explorer’s written account of the Tuigan, trying to figure out how much of it is true and how much of it is just racist garbage.
 It’s one of a few nice acknowledgements throughout the book that history isn’t necessarily true or fair to its subjects.

 Characters